4.6L Three-Valve Ford Modular V8 Engine

 Fuel System

-The stock returnless fuel pump flows 148lph (246lb/hr), which is adequate for all naturally-aspirated applications running on pump gasoline, including 3V stroker engines.
+The stock returnless fuel pump flows 148lph (246lb/hr) and is adequate for all naturally-aspirated applications running on pump gasoline, including 3V stroker engines.
 However all but the mildest forced induction applications producing less than ~440hp or ~380rwhp e.g. stock 435hp Roush 427R, stock 435hp Saleen S281SC will at least require a Kenne Bell Boost-A-Pump (BAP) to increase fuel pump voltage and output.
 From ~600hp or ~520rwhp and upwards, dual Shelby GT500 pumps together with a Kenne Bell BAP are recommended.

 4.6L Three-Valve vs 4.6L Four-Valve